ntavi/pufferpanel-templates/README.md

 This project made for storing the Pufferpanel Templates that I need.

 ## Disclaimer:
-- I Just wrote the pufferpanel templates NOT the docker files -
+- I wrote the pufferpanel templates NOT the docker files

-## 📋 Legend
+## 📋 Compatibility

 | Icon | Meaning |
 |------|---------|